meglecz/mkCOInr/doc/content/installation.rst

     - `cutadapt <https://cutadapt.readthedocs.io>`_ (:ref:`Martin, 2011<Martin_2011_reflist>`; :ref:`select_region.pl <select_region_reference>` for the e_pcr option)

-All third party programs can be easily installed to a conda environment, but it is not essential to use conda.
+All third-party programs can be easily installed to a conda environment, but it is not essential to use conda.

-Commands for a quick installation of the conda environment and dependencies
+Commands for a quick installation of the conda environment and dependencies:

 .. code-block:: bash